241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/0101_GeneratingPrompt.md

   ![MyQuestions](./CopilotImages/MyQuestions.png)

-* You can directly use these SQL queries for your example database.
+* You can directly use these SQL queries for your example database in the next steps.

 * For a more detailed and professionally created prompt, you can also consider using the version below and you can ask questions and get the answers as SQL queries with this prompt also **(In this exercise, we used this prompt)**: